OpenBB-finance/OpenBB/website/content/sdk/reference/alt/covid/stat.md

 ---
 title: stat
-description: This page provides a comprehensive guide on how to use two functions, stat and chart, in the OpenBBTerminal for COVID-19 data analysis.
+description: "This page provides a comprehensive guide on how to use two functions," stat and chart, in the OpenBBTerminal for COVID-19 data analysis.
 They are used for retrieving and visualising historical cases and deaths by country.
 keywords: